Building an Oracle EBS Mobility program that fits your Organization

 Improving Productivity of employees, simplifying user experiences & enabling employees to take real-time decisions from anywhere anytime are primary objectives of companies planning to mobilize EBS.
 True mobility ensures that the end user has a simplified version of required use cases of Oracle EBS in his or her pockets to perform work anywhere on the go.

-When you are planning towards mobilization, it is vital to know what your company holds for Mobility in the long term & plan accordingly.
-An Enterprise mobile strategy is designed to meet a company’s business objectives by aligning it with existing IT strategy & chalking out an execution plan.
+When you are planning towards mobilization of Oracle ERP, it is vital to know what your company holds for mobility in the long term & plan accordingly.
+An enterprise mobile strategy is designed to meet a company’s business objectives by aligning it with existing IT strategy & chalking out an execution plan.
 However, with a plethora of options available today to mobilize business processes, companies are caught off guard and do not know where to begin.
 In our conversations with many of the organizations, we realize businesses understand the value of mobility but do not know where to start.
-Oracle EBS itself has competing technologies such as MAF, ADF, APEX and it is often time-consuming and futile to have a clear mobile strategy.
-As an Oracle EBS mobile development partner having developed our own 100 mobile apps, various mobile app consulting projects and practicing mobility every day, we understand the concerns, many options available, and what an organization needs to chalk out a successful mobility strategy.
+As an Oracle EBS mobile development partner having developed more than 100 mobile apps, various mobile app consulting projects and practicing mobility every day, we understand the concerns, many options available, and what an organization needs to chalk out a successful mobility strategy.

 “Your mobile architecture should make way for performing existing functionalities on mobile and improve employee’s productivity and simplify the user experience.”